 You must be a certified, registered patient or caregiver in MN’s Medical Cannabis Program to legally purchase and possess medical marijuana in the State of Minnesota.

-Minnesota’s medical marijuana is sold by two companies, Minnesota Medical Solutions and LeafLine Labs.
+Minnesota’s medical marijuana is sold by two companies, Green Goods and LeafLine Labs.
 Both have multiple dispensary locations called Cannabis Patient Centers.
 Their whole-plant, full-spectrum cannabis medications contain pure, consistent and predictable amounts of THC and CBD.

 Over-the-counter CBD products sold in gas stations and strip malls are different.
 The manufacturers are not regulated and the products are not subject to purity standards.
 The CBD is usually derived from hemp, a cousin of marijuana, and is so diluted there is only a trace amount.

-Minnesota allows its dispensaries to sell medical marijuana in pill, liquid, tincture (under tongue), mouth spray, oil (vape) and topical forms only – no leaves, flowers or edibles.
+Minnesota currently allows its dispensaries to sell medical marijuana in pill, liquid, tincture (under tongue), mouth spray, oil (vape) and topical forms only – no edibles.
+Leaves, buds and flowers will be available to smoke by March 1, 2022.
 The medications are categorized by color.
 Each color represents a different ratio of THC to CBD.
 To get different effects, patients use different ratios of THC to CBD in their medications.